openiddict/openiddict-documentation/configuration/token-storage.md

 or with resource servers (if reference access tokens are enabled in the server options).

 > [!NOTE]
-> In OpenIddict 3.0, being able to revoke a token is not tied to the token format and doesn't require enabling reference tokens:
+> In OpenIddict 3.0, the ability to revoke a token is not tied to the token format and doesn't require enabling reference tokens:
-> regular JWT or ASP.NET Core Data Protection tokens can be revoked as long as token storage is not explicitly disabled by the developer.
+> regular JWT or ASP.NET Core Data Protection tokens can be revoked as long as token storage is not explicitly disabled in the server options.

 ## Enabling reference access and/or refresh tokens